kienstra/adapter-gravity-add-on/README.md

 ## Screenshots

-1. Add a form to the end of a post.
+1. Add a form to the end of a post
-2. In /wp-admin, go the form > Form Settings > Form Options > "Display at the bottom of every post".
+2. In /wp-admin, go the form > Form Settings > Form Options > "Display at the bottom of every post"

 ## Changelog